sympy/sympy/doc/src/modules/solvers/solveset.rst

    Represents the empty set.

- The above six sets are available as the Singleton, like say ``S.Integers``.
+ The above six sets are available as Singletons, like say ``S.Integers``.

 It is capable of most of the set operations in mathematics: